Anthony Henday Drive

 Looking west on Henday toward Gateway Blvd from 91 Street.
 At the left, eastbound traffic from Highway 2 mixes with traffic destined to 91 Street before joining the freeway.

-Highway 216, better known by its official name of Anthony Henday Drive, is a 78 km freeway that encircles Edmonton, Alberta, Canada.
+Alberta Highway 216, better known by its official name of Anthony Henday Drive, is a 78 km freeway that encircles Edmonton, Alberta, Canada.
 It is a heavily travelled commuter and truck bypass route with the southwest quadrant serving as a portion of the CANAMEX Corridor that links Canada to the United States and Mexico.
-Henday is one of the busiest highways in Western Canada, carrying over 115,000 vehicles per day in 2024 at its busiest point near West Edmonton Mall.
-Rapid suburban development has resulted in increased traffic congestion on parts of the road, which is addressed by expansion projects such as the widening of the southwest portion, completed in 2023.
+Henday is one of the busiest highways in Western Canada, carrying over 121,000 vehicles per day in 2025 at its busiest point near West Edmonton Mall.
+Rapid suburban development has resulted in increased traffic congestion on parts of the road, which was addressed by expansion projects such as the widening of the southwest portion, completed in 2023.

-Calgary Trail in south Edmonton is designated as the starting point of the ring, with exit numbers increasing clockwise as the freeway proceeds across the North Saskatchewan River to the Cameron Heights neighbourhood, then north past Whitemud Drive, Stony Plain Road and Yellowhead Trail to St. Albert.
+Calgary Trail/Gateway Boulevard (Highway 2) in south Edmonton is designated as the starting point of the ring, with exit numbers increasing clockwise as the freeway proceeds across the North Saskatchewan River to the Cameron Heights neighbourhood, then north past Whitemud Drive, Stony Plain Road and Yellowhead Trail to St. Albert.
 It continues east past 97 Street to Manning Drive, then south across the North Saskatchewan River a second time.
 Entering Strathcona County, it again crosses Yellowhead Trail and Whitemud Drive, passing the community of Sherwood Park.
 Continuing south to Highway 14, the road re-enters southeast Edmonton and turns west to complete the ring.

 Late in its planning the freeway was named after English explorer Anthony Henday, who historians believe was one of the first Europeans to visit Edmonton.
 Its designation of 216 is derived from its bypass linkages to Edmonton's two major crossroads, Highways 2 and 16.
 Constructed over 26 years at a cost of $4.3 billion, Henday became the first freeway to surround a major Canadian city when the final segment opened on October 1, 2016.
 Planning of the ring began in the 1950s, followed by design work and initial land acquisition in the 1970s, and opening of the first expressway segment in 1990.
 Plans for Henday were developed in tandem with Stoney Trail, a similar ring road freeway around Calgary.